pamods/server_mod_help_chat/README.md

 # Server Mod Help Chat

 Offer help on server mods via a chat bot.
 Chat is available in the game lobby and in game.
-In the lobby, it will greet new players in order tell them about the !topics command.
+When enabled in the lobby, it will greet new players in order tell them about the !topics command.
+Public chat is disabled by default, except for the host in the lobby.

+## Local Chat Commands

+- `/commands`: list local commands
+- `/on`: enable public chat
+- `/off`: disable public chat

-## Chat Commands
+## Public Chat Commands

 - `!commands`: list commands
 - `!topics`: list topics